 With respect to Proposal No. 1, concerning the election of the Director nominees to the Board of Directors, the "plurality" standard means that the nominees who receive the greatest number of "for" votes cast are elected as Directors.
 Thus, the number of shares not voted for the election of a nominee (and the number of "withhold" votes cast with respect to that nominee) will not affect the determination of whether that nominee has received the necessary votes for election.
-Proxies may not be voted for more than seven directors and shareholders may not cumulate votes in the election of directors.
-With respect to Proposal No. 3, concerning the non-binding recommendation on the frequency of executive compensation votes, the "plurality" standard means that whichever frequency receives the greatest number of votes cast is the recommendation of the shareholders.
+Proxies may not be voted for more than six directors and shareholders may not cumulate votes in the election of directors.